ramomar1992/ramomar1992.github.io/Amman-Code-201/read04.md

 ### Linking to email

-We can link to an email address using the `meailto:`keyword inside the href attribute, then providing the email address, this will force the beowswer to open the mailing software with the type email as template to the user.
+We can link to an email address using the `meailto:`keyword inside the href attribute, then providing the email address.
+This will force the browser to open the mailing software with the type email as a template to the user.

 ```html